ceedee666/modern-abap-curriculum/docs/data_model.md

 - The `created_by` and `last_changed_by` are fields to store the user that created or change an entry.
 The `syuname` data type is used for this element.
 - The `created_at` and `last_changed_at` fields are used to store the timestamp when the entry was created or changed.
 The `timestampl` data type is used for this element.

+## Adding the Data to the Database

+For each table in the database it is possible to show and browse the content using _Data Preview_ of the ABAP development tools.
+To open the data preview either right click on the table and select `Open With > Data Preview` or simply press `<F8>` in the editor window of the table.
+However, as the database tables where just created they do not contain any data yet.
+The next step is to write a litters program to create some data in the tables.

+The class `ZCL_GENERATE_DATA` shown below can be used to generate some data.
+It implements the `IF_OO_ADT_CLASSRUN` interface.
+This way the class can be execute.
+In the `main` method the two methods `create_products` and `create_ratings` are called.
+Both methods first empty the respective database table using a `DELETE FROM ...` statement.
+After that some dummy data is created and inserted using a `INSERT INTO ...` statement.
+Note that no `COMMIT WORK` statement is needed.
+The commit happens implicitly when executing the class.

 ```abap
 CLASS zcl_generate_data DEFINITION
   PUBLIC